-Historically, we have provided our Named Executive Officers and other worldwide employees with the opportunity to earn annual cash incentives based on overall Company performance.
+Historically, we have provided our Named Executive Officers and certain other employees worldwide with the opportunity to earn annual cash incentives based on overall Company performance.
 We believe that short-term incentives help create a "pay for performance" culture by providing an opportunity to earn competitive compensation that is linked to our annual performance, as well as hold our executives and employees accountable and reward them based on actual business results.
-The executives' short-term incentive compensation is variable and earned only to the extent certain pre-determined performance metrics are met or exceeded.
+The executives' short-term incentive compensation is variable and earned only to the extent certain pre-determined performance metrics set by the Compensation Committee are met or exceeded.
 We believe that the structure of the executives' short-term incentive compensation motivates them to achieve pre-determined financial and operational goals.
 Consistent with this culture, target short-term incentive opportunities represent a significant portion of target total compensation.
-On average, target short-term incentive opportunities represented 29% of each Named Executive Officer's target total compensation for Fiscal 2017.
+On average, target short-term incentive opportunities represented 28% of our Named Executive Officer's target total compensation for Fiscal 2018.

-Under the 2017 STIP, each of the threshold, target and maximum opportunities for each Named Executive Officer was set as a percentage of base salary, as summarized in the table below.
+Under the 2018 STIP, the threshold, target and maximum opportunities for each Named Executive Officer was set as a percentage of base salary, as summarized in the table below.
 If the Company's performance does not meet or exceed the pre-determined threshold performance level, there is zero payout with respect to the applicable performance metric.

-STI Opportunity as a % of Base Salary

-Named Executive Officer Base Salary (1)(\$) Threshold Target Maximum

-Bruce A. Thames 600,000 50% 100% 200%

-Jay C. Peterson 300,000 37.5% 75% 150%

-Eric C. Reitler 275,000 37.5% 75% 150%

-Johannes (René) van der Salm 240,000 37.5% 75% 150%
+Named Executive Officer Base Salary S' as a Fiscal 2018 STI Target Named Executive Officer (1)(\$) Threshold Target Maximum Opportunity (\$) Bruce A. Thames 600,000 50% 100% 200% 600,000 Jay C. Peterson 309,000 37.5% 75% 150% 231,750 Eric C. Reitler 283,250 37.5% 75% 150% 212,438 Johannes (René) van der Salm 275,000 37.5% 75% 150% 206,250

-(1) The base salaries utilized for purposes of the 2017 STIP were the base salaries in effect on April 1, 2016.
+(1) The base salaries utilized for purposes of the 2018 STIP were the base salaries in effect on April 1, 2017.

-In May 2016, the Compensation Committee established revenue, Adjusted EBITDA and safety as the performance metrics for the 2017 STIP to incentivize management to focus on meeting its revenue and profitability objectives in a difficult macroeconomic environment, as well as a continued emphasis on safety performance.
-This was a shift from the utilization of a single performance metric for the 2016 STIP.
-The following table and footnotes provide additional detail on the 2017 STIP performance metrics, including the pre-determined threshold, target, and maximum performance levels and the Company's actual performance in Fiscal 2017.
+In May 2017, the Compensation Committee established revenue, Adjusted EBITDA and safety as the performance metrics for the 2018 STIP to incentivize management to focus on meeting its revenue and profitability objectives in a difficult macroeconomic environment, as well as a continued emphasis on safety performance.